aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/store-multiple-files-no-compression/_index.md

 ```

 ## Step 2: Create Zip Archive Without Compression
-The core of the tutorial – we create an `Archive` instance configured with `StoreCompressionSettings`.
+The core of the tutorial – we create an `Archive` instance configured with `StoreCompressionSettings`. `Archive` represents a ZIP container that can hold multiple entries. `StoreCompressionSettings` specifies that an entry should be stored without compression.
 This tells Aspose.Zip to *store* (i.e., not compress) each entry.

 ```csharp
 using (FileStream zipFile = File.Open(dataDir + "StoreMultipleFilesWithoutCompression_out.zip", FileMode.Create))